-Hopefully you will never be in a situation where you’ll have to give first aid to your little one, but babies tend to bring everything into their mouths.
-This is a normal part of his development and exploration, but also might putting him at an increased risk for choking!
-At this age, babies tend to choke on food, little toys, and get caught in drawstrings and curtain cords.
-Basically everything that surrounds them may be life treating!
+Hopefully, you will never be in a situation where you’ll have to give first aid to your little one, but babies tend to bring everything into their mouths.
+This is a normal part of their development and exploration, but also might put them at an increased risk for choking!
+At this age, babies tend to choke on food, little toys and get caught in drawstrings and curtain cords.
+Everything around them could pose a risk.

-- Makes odd noises or no sound all while opening his mouth
+- Makes odd noises or no sound at all while opening their mouth.

 What to do if your baby is choking?

-- If your baby is coughing or gagging, it means his airway is only partially blocked.
-If that’s the case, let him continue coughing it will be the most effective way to free the blockage.
+If your child is coughing or gagging, it means their airway is only partially blocked.
+If that’s the case, let them continue coughing.
+This will be the most effective way to free the blockage.

-If your is baby is conscious but he can’t cough, cry, or breathe and you believe something is trapped in his airway you can try these STEPS:
+If your is baby is conscious but they can’t cough, cry, or breathe, and you believe something is trapped in their airway you can try these STEPS:

-- Support his head by placing your hand around his jaw, using your thigh for leverage.
+- Support their head by placing your hand around their jaw, using your thigh for leverage.

-- Give five quick back blows between his shoulder blades, using the heel of your free hand.
+- Give five quick back blows between the shoulder blades, using the heel of your free hand.

-- If the object still remains stuck turn his faceup, using your thigh or lap for support.
-Support his head, which should still be lower than his chest, and place two fingers on the middle of his sternum (breastbone).
-Give him five quick downward thrusts (your fingers should be one finger-width below an imaginary line between your baby’s nipples).
+- If the object remains stuck, turn your baby face up, using your thigh or lap for support.
+Support their head, which should still be lower than their chest, and place two fingers on the middle of the sternum (breastbone).
+Give your child five quick downward thrusts (your fingers should be one finger-width below an imaginary line between your baby’s nipples).

-- Repeat with back blows and chest thrusts until the object is visible and you can remove it.
+- Repeat the back blows and chest thrusts until the object is visible and you can remove it.

 Whatever you do, do not attempt to remove the obstruction yourself by sticking your hand down your baby’s throat.
 This may cause the object to become lodged more deeply, or you may damage your baby’s throat.
-If he can’t cough up the object ask someone to call 911, while you continue to do black blows and chest thrust.
-If your baby loses consciousness, you may need to perform modified CPR on him.
+If they can’t cough up the object, ask someone to call 911, while you continue to do black blows and chest thrusts.
+If your baby loses consciousness, you may need to perform modified CPR on them.